Grants and schemes to help with energy

 Renewable Heat Premium Payments Phase 2

-This Government scheme, which is available until the end of
+This UK Government scheme, which is available until the end of

-March 2014, is designed to help you afford renewable
+website when it does), is designed to help you afford

 - Solar thermal panels